BAIBHAVSINHA/PHP-Form/README.md

 # PHP-Form

-My First Try To Make A PHP Page contains image inside it of the outloog of the page.
+My First Try To Make A PHP Page contains image inside it of the outlook of the page.